Time in Indiana: Switch to statewide DST

-2006

 As a result of a review by the USDOT, eight counties were moved from the Eastern Time Zone to the Central Time Zone, effective April 2, 2006.
 These were Starke and Pulaski counties in the northwest and Daviess, Dubois, Knox, Martin, Perry, and Pike counties in the southwest.

 The placement of Martin County into the Central Time Zone, while leaving adjoining Greene and Lawrence Counties in the Eastern Time Zone presented a particular problem for Naval Surface Warfare Center Crane, a large US Navy base that straddles all three counties.
 With the Eastern/Central dividing line running through the base, NSWC Crane was unable to fully comply with the realigned time zones.
 The base opted to recognize Central Time, since the portion in Martin County was larger than the portions in Greene and Lawrence combined.
 This decision presented a larger regional problem, for even though NSWC Crane is Martin County's largest employer, two-thirds of the base's employees live in Greene, Lawrence, Monroe, and other Eastern Time Zone counties.
 This meant that the vast majority of Crane's employees would live in one time zone but work in another.
 Furthermore, a business park under construction at Crane's west gate would also straddle the new dividing line, with businesses on one side of the street being in a different time zone from those on the other.
 After one year under this awkward arrangement, Martin County reconsidered their bid to be placed in the Central Time Zone and formally petitioned for a return to the Eastern Time Zone.

 Independent from the situation facing Martin County, Pulaski County also formally petitioned for a return to the Eastern Time Zone.
 Pulaski County Commissioners and County Council both voted unanimously on February 6, 2006, to declare home rule and stay on Eastern Time if a federal agency did not grant an appeal to change the time zone ruling.
 However, the county conceded on March 27, 2006, officially accepting Central Time and switching time zones on April 2, 2006.
 After some residents pledged to unofficially continue observing Eastern Time, the county changed work hours for most county employees so that they were in sync with Eastern Time work hours.
 Dubois, Daviess, Knox, and Pike counties also decided to ask the federal government to return them to the Eastern Time Zone, and Dubois did so on April 27, 2006.
 The confusion involving the time status of these counties led to their being dubbed the "seesaw six."
-St. Joseph, Marshall, and Fulton counties overtly expressed interest in making another attempt to be changed to Central Time as of the end of 2006.